 The SportWest Board is committed to continual improvement in the area of corporate governance and has procedures in place for the regular review of its Governance Framework.

-On 15 July 2020, SportWest and its members delivered the Strategic Priorities for WA Sport to Minister for Sport and Recreation Mick Murray.
+On 15 July 2020, SportWest and its members delivered the Strategic Priorities for WA Sport to the then Minister for Sport and Recreation Mick Murray.

 As an incorporated association, WASF (the incorporated entity of SportWest) is governed by their rules of association.
 This set of rules are widely known as a Constitution.
 The WASF constitution includes all rules and by-laws of the Federation and aims to regulate the overall management of the incorporated association.
 It provides important matters including: management committee elections, meetings, and financial records.